PamelaZhan/UCLA_Admission_Prediction/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the current admission dataset.
-A classification model using Neural Networks is trained and utilized to predict.
+A neural network classifier MLP(multi-layer perceptron) model is trained and utilized to predict the admit chance.

 #### Thank you for using the UCLA Admission Prediction Application!
 Feel free to share your feedback.